Alexandre-Coulibaly/Clock2/README.md

   2 : Connexion to WIFI to change the clock

-  3 : Add 1 minute
+  3 : Change Time Zone

   4 : Validate changes and switch to NORMAL MODE